Passionate About Inspiring Others

 Born in 1993 in France, it was from a very young age that Illan was fascinated by the colors, materials and lights surrounding him making him a professional dreamer, inspired by every day’s details.

-He discovered the hypnotic and serpentine dance of Tribal Fusion at the age of 11.
+He discovered the hypnotic and serpentine dance of Fusion bellydance at the age of 11.
 With the inevitable influence of Rachel Brice, he dove into this new world by taking classes.
 He started giving dance lessons at the age of 16, and started creating pieces with a troupe of friends, Les Sintis.